 More Resources:

 If you found this article helpful, please check out How to Explain Immigration to Kids.
-It's a concise guidebook for parents that's full of more suggestions for talking to kids about immigration, including how to discover what your child already knows, how to explain the basics, how to talk about genetics and your own family heritage, and how to answer inevitable questions.
+It's a concise guidebook for parents that's full of more suggestions for how to explain immigration to kids, including how to discover what your child already knows, how to explain the basics, how to talk about genetics and your own family heritage, and how to answer inevitable questions.

 DEI for Parents